 People often get assault and battery confused.
 Each are distinct and separate crimes.
 There are many assault statutes on the books relating to different factual scenarios and each are treated differently.
-Some assault statutes specifically relate to firearms, law enforcement officers, elderly people, disable people and more.
-Call us today to discuss your assault case.
+Some assault statutes specifically relate to firearms, law enforcement officers, elderly people, disabled people and more.
+Call the experienced Jacksonville criminal defense lawyer of LGL today to discuss your assault case.

 Assault is defined in Florida Statute Section 784.011.
 In order to prove that you committed an assault, the State must prove: